When You're Ready for a Founding AE

 You’re hiring a seller to accelerate momentum, not to rescue a flatline

-Comp for Founding AEs: Make It Real
+Comp: Make It Real

 This role deserves real upside.
 It also needs cash flow sanity.
-Here’s a structure that works more often than not:

 Higher base during formation.
 You are buying time to build the motion.